DeepHM/remove_background/README.md

 # remove_background
-repository for removing the background of an image and retaining only objects
+Remove the background of the image and keep only the object.

 ## Result